HACCP Levels 1 & 2

-Learn how to work safety within a HACCP-based food safety system
+This HACCP Levels 1&2 course teaches how to work within a HACCP-based food safety system

-Develop understanding of the principles of a HACCP-based food safety management system.
+Develop a clear understanding for employees of the principles of a HACCP-based food safety management system.
 Specifically, the 7 HACCP principles and 10 HACCP prerequisites.
 So that high food safety standards can be maintained.

 MAIN LEARNING OUTCOMES